saturnines/nexus-core/README.md

 ## Status

 Works pretty well for most APIs I've thrown at it.
-Still adding stuff when I find edge cases that break it.

 Feel free to try it out or submit PRs if you find bugs.